casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 Signer.sendConnectionRequest()
 ```

-and check if the Casper Signer is connected using:
+Check if the Casper Signer is connected using the following:

 ```javascript
 Signer.isConnected()